 ‘Tis the season of sending Christmas cards.
 Sharing holiday greetings should be joyful, not stressful.
-I put together this simple guide for addressing envelopes so you can spend less time worrying about grammar and formalities and more time enjoying the holiday season.
+Follow this simple and modern guide for addressing envelopes (no formal greetings here) so you can spend less time worrying about grammar and more time making holiday memories with your family.

-The holiday greetings you want to share start with the envelope.
-I address my envelopes the way I talk in real life.
-My guide is modern – no formal greetings included.
-I want my family and friends to get a warm, friendly feeling when they open the envelope.
+Sharing holiday greetings starts with the envelope.
+Address envelopes the way you talk in real life.
+You want family and friends to get a warm, friendly feeling when they open the envelope.

 HOW TO ADDRESS HOLIDAY CARDS

 Sending to a Family – Use the family’s last name to address the envelope.

 The Grey Family or The Greys

 Blended Family – Use a hyphenated family last name or add “and Family.”

 Married Couple – Write their preferred name and either name can go first.

 Unmarried Couple Living Together – Write both of their first and last names, and either name can go first.

 Married Couple with Different Last Names – Write both of their first and last names, and either name can go first.